 Hey baseball fans!

-Thanks to Mr. Eddie Einhorn for answering my questions.
-And a shout-out to Jason Duffy for the introduction.
-Mr. Einhorn was a really fun guy to interview and I was so honored to do so.
-Anyway, thanks for reading this interview.
+Lajoie, despite his hard-to-pronounce last name, managed to get a team named after him!
+How cool is that?
+Anyway, thanks for reading this post.
 I hope you enjoyed it and check back in a few days for more of “all the buzz on what wuzz.”

 Hey baseball fans!